fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 Information about public transportation schedules and associated geographic information is made available in the General Transit Feed Specification (GTFS)[^gtfsgg].
 GTFS "feeds" allow public transit agencies to publish their transit data and developers to write applications that consume that data in an interoperable way.

 A GTFS feed is a collection of CSV files in a common format.
-There are several transformers available which convert GTFS to RDF, one of them is integrated by Virtuoso and used within the Fusepool P3 platform.
-While there is no official RDF schema from Google some volunteers created an RDF specification that is made available at `vocab.gtfs.org[^gtfs].
+There are several transformers available that convert GTFS to RDF, one of them is integrated by Virtuoso and used within the Fusepool P3 platform.
+While there is no official RDF schema from Google some volunteers created an RDF specification; it is available at `vocab.gtfs.org`[^gtfs].

 ### Weather Information Representation

-Surprisingly it seems to be particularly hard to find a widely used ontology which is suitable for weather information representation.
+Surprisingly it seems to be particularly hard to find a widely used ontology that is suitable for weather information representation.
 We found several examples of weather representations in RDF but most of them use ad-hoc vocabularies.
 After asking around in the Semantic Web scene we could identify an OWL ontology by using the LOV[^lov] search functionality.

-This ontology was developed by Paul Staroch within his master thesis [Staroch2013].
+Paul Staroch developed this ontology within his master thesis [Staroch2013].
 The thesis, a presentation and the ontology itself is available at his homepage[^staroch].
 The ontology makes a very complete impression and is to our knowledge currently the best choice for representing weather data in RDF.
 In LUV we could find two ontologies, one within the `www.auto.tuwien.ac.at` namespace.
 From what we can see this seems to be an earlier, incomplete version of the Smart Home Weather ontology and should not be used.
 The most recent version can be found at `http://paul.staroch.name/thesis/SmartHomeWeather.owl#`.
 Unfortunately we could not reach the author to verify this.

 ### Data Provenance

 Fusepool P3 is supporting Open Data publishers and users in creating Linked Data.
 It is important to keep track of the purpose and provenance of the data so both the users and the publishers can keep track of the available data sets.

-In the Semantic Web world there are well-established ontologies which support us in this process:
+In the Semantic Web world there are well-established ontologies that support us in this process:

 * VoID[^void] is used for expressing metadata about RDF datasets.
 It is intended as a bridge between the publishers and users of RDF data, with applications ranging from data discovery to cataloging and archiving of datasets.
 * Prov[^prov] can be used to represent and interchange provenance information generated in different systems and under different contexts.